 Other jurisdictions are well aware of the economic benefits of hosting international arbitrations.
 Pacific Rim international arbitrations, often including California companies, regularly go to venues in Asia.
 California should have been a major home for all NAFTA, Central and South American-related arbitrations involving U.S. companies, but Miami has made itself a significant venue for those disputes.

 Singapore, the 38th-largest economy in the world with its largest domestic company the 274th in the world, has established itself as a major seat of international arbitration.
-California, fifth largest economy in the world, with a large and sophisticated ADR community and central to the growth of the global economy, has been for decades a backwater of international arbitration practice.
+California, depending on the daily pound sterling/dollar exchange rate either the fourth or fifth largest economy in the world, with a large and sophisticated ADR community and central to the growth of the global economy, has been for decades a backwater of international arbitration practice.
 Despite being home to some of the largest companies in the world, and the technology and entertainment industries, two of the essential drivers of global growth, California has languished while the practice of international arbitration grew worldwide.

 Non-U.S. lawyers negotiating contracts with California businesses with international arbitration clauses were simply unwilling to agree to California as a venue for the arbitration, since they would not be able to appear and represent their clients in the arbitration.
 The International Chamber of Commerce based in Paris and a major administrator of international arbitration only rarely in special circumstances and when it had discretion to do so seated international arbitrations in California.
 The ICC told people privately it was very close permanently to striking California as a potential venue.

 Things started to change in 2014 when a bill, SB 907, sponsored by Sen. Bill Monning (D. Monterey) permitting foreign representation in international arbitrations unanimously passed the California Senate.
 The major reason set forth in the Judiciary Committee and Senate floor reports was the economic development benefit international arbitration would bring.